2025 Solar Incentives Guide for Kearney, NE - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives